How To Fix Samsung Galaxy S10/S10+ That Is Not Detecting SD Card

 The reason behind the issues you are facing related to micro SD on Samsung Galaxy S10/S10+ can be related to the card, the software, or the hardware.
-The problem is often caused by the card not being placed correctly in the slot.
+This problem is often caused by the card not being placed correctly in the slot.
 Let’s start the troubleshooting.

 Remove SD Card

 Open the slot and remove the SD card.
-Check if there is dirt or damage on the card.
+Check if there is dirt or damage to the card.
 Clean it gently and carefully before you put it back in the slot.
 Make sure to place it correctly this time.
 If the issue persists, restart your Galaxy S10/S10+.

 Test It On a PC

-To find out if the issue comes from the micro SD or is related to software, you can test it on a PC or another compatible device.
-Follow the steps to check SD card error on PC below.
+To find out if the issue comes from the micro SD card or is related to software, you can test it on a PC or another compatible device.
+Follow the steps below to check the SD card error on your PC.